almeidaleo1995/AutomationTesting/README.md

 -src: Contains the test source code.
 -pom.xml: Maven configuration file.
 -.github/workflows: Contains the GitHub Actions YAML configuration file.
--target: Directory where Maven stores the build output, including Allure report files.
+-target: Directory where Maven stores the build output, including Allure report files

+## Contributing
+If you would like to contribute to this project, please follow the standard GitHub workflow:

+1.Fork the repository.

+2.Create a new branch for your feature or bug fix.

+3.Make your changes and commit them.

+4.Push your changes to your fork.

+5.Create a pull request to the main repository.